-If the temperature falls below freezing, you should empty the water tank and tubes.
-At temperatures below 0°C, you can use windshield washer fluid.
+If the temperature falls below freezing, empty the water tank and tubes if there is water in them.
+At temperatures below 0°C, use windshield washer fluid.
 Never use glycol or flammable liquids as a coolant.

 Horizontal alignment of the band blade